michaelnisi/swifters/README.md

 #### Diffing

-All iOS developers have implemented a diffing algorithm for updating collection views or table views, one way or another.
+Every iOS developer has implemented a diffing algorithm for updating collection views or table views, one way or another.
 Looking around, I found [DeepDiff](https://github.com/onmyway133/DeepDiff) and extracted the diffing into a single 386 LOC [file](./Swifters/ds/diff.swift).

 I’m excited about the recent [Ordered Collection Diffing](https://github.com/apple/swift-evolution/blob/master/proposals/0240-ordered-collection-diffing.md) proposal, describing additions to the Swift standard library that provide an interchange format for diffs as well as diffing/patching functionality for appropriate collection types.

 ## Evaluating GraphQL/Apollo

-Reading the Apollo documentation, my main concern with Apollo’s approach is the tight coupling between view controllers and remote API, merging access and storage.
+Reading the Apollo documentation, my main concern with Apollo’s approach is the tight coupling between view controllers and the remote API, merging access and storage.
 On the other hand, [repositories](https://www.martinfowler.com/eaaCatalog/repository.html) have the same surface and its purpose is removing the serialization layer, which can be a millstone around the neck of developers, rendering them hesitant to change.
-Propagating an adjustment from the server onto the screen is often laborious.
+Propagating an adjustment from the server onto the screen is often laborious and often requires coordination between different teams.

 But the service logic leaks into your view controllers.
 Is that modern?
 Maybe.
-The schema.json is a contract.
+The `schema.json` is a contract.
 I have to read up on GraphQL API versioning.

-While being at it, Apollo does not only remove serialization, but also builds a local graph, which may be used for replacing the so called model layer as well.

-I decided to go all in for this little experiment and query from my collection view data sources, which accompanies nicely the other dogma I set for this: collection views only.
+Apollo does not only remove serialization, but also builds a local graph.
+I decided to go all in for this little experiment and query from my collection view data sources, which accompanies nicely my other dogma for this demo: collection views only.

 ## Conclusion